AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/editPerson.png">

 <hr />
 <h3> Person Controller -- viewing all employees.
-The Edit link allows redirecting to the Edit view and the Delete link allows direct deletion of the employee. </h3>
+The Create New Employee link and the Edit link allows redirecting to the insert new employee view and the edit employee view respectively.
+And the Delete link allows direct deletion of the employee. </h3>
 <img src="./Images/viewPersons.png">

 <hr />